Chart Color Schemes

 Dalmeny is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dalmeny's dwelling structure, as per the latest Census, consisted of 90.9% houses and 9.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
-Home ownership in Dalmeny stood at 54.5%, with mortgaged dwellings at 26.6% and rented dwellings at 19.0%.
+Dalmeny's dwelling structure, as per the latest Census, consisted of 90.9% houses and 9.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
+Home ownership in Dalmeny stood at 54.5%, with mortgaged dwellings at 26.6% and rented ones at 19.0%.
 The median monthly mortgage repayment was $1,408, lower than Non-Metro NSW's average of $1,517.
-The median weekly rent in Dalmeny was $330, compared to Non-Metro NSW's figure of $320.
+The median weekly rent in Dalmeny was $330, compared to Non-Metro NSW's $320.
 Nationally, Dalmeny's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing